Jersey Railway: Proposed revival

+As of 2025, Jersey Western Railway Limited have begun efforts to return the full length of the railway between St. Helier and Corbière.

 Remains

 It is possible to walk or cycle over the entire route of the Jersey Railway as a seafront promenade, cycle track, and walking and cycling trail now occupy the trackbed.

 In St Helier, the 1901 headquarters and terminus building at the Weighbridge housed Jersey Tourism until 2007, although the trainshed has been demolished.
 The site behind the former terminus building is now Liberation Station, the main bus terminus.

 The intermediate station at Millbrook (built 1912) is now the Old Station Cafe and the station building and hotel at St Aubin now serves as the Parish Hall of Saint Brelade.
 Beyond St Aubin, the tunnel built in 1899 to avoid some tight curves is still there, although much enlarged during the Second World War as a munitions store.

 Walkers can view the trackbed and its bridges, embankments and cuttings right to La Corbière.
 The Old Station House at La Corbière, registered as a Building of Local Interest, was sold by the States of Jersey to the private sector in 2004.
 Planning permission was granted to convert the house into a modern architectural showpiece.

 The locomotive nameplates are preserved by the National Railway Museum in York and locomotive No.5 'La Moye' is preserved intact in South Africa where she worked in industry until 1992.
 A coach body and artefacts are preserved at the Pallot Steam Museum in Jersey and other artefacts are on display in the Jersey Museum in St Helier.